imfunniee/NoOS/README.md

 # NoOS
-An OS launcher (it's an OS but not really an OS) :rocket:
+:rocket: A OS launcher that runs on your current OS

 ### Getting started ⁉️
 ```